stephenbeese/FizzyBeese/DEPLOYMENT.md

 5. Under permissions you will find an Access Control List (ACL) heading.
 You will need to select the Grant public-read access button and confirm you understand the risks.
 6. You can now scroll to the bottom of the page and click upload.

+### 9. Django admin
+- You will need to verify your superuser's email address in your deployed app.
+- To do this go to the admin panel and log in using your superuser credentials you created earlier.
+- Go to email addresses click on your email and check the verified and primary checkboxes and click save
+- **Please note:** If you do not see your email here, you will first have to attempt to login and then it will show up in the admin panel's email address section above.

+### 10. Set up Stripe keys and webhook endpoint
+1. Navigate to Stripe and log in.
+2. Go to the developers section and go onto the API keys tab.
+3. Copy your publishable key and create a new config var in Heroku called STRIPE_PUBLIC_KEY and paste in the publishable key as the value.
+4. Do the same with the secret key and name it STRIPE_SECRET_KEY and again, paste in the value of the secret key.
+5. To set up the new endpoint, navigate to Webhooks in the developers menu and click add endpoint.
+6. Copy your Heroku app URL to the Endpoint URL text box and add /checkout/wh/ to the end of it.
+7. Click Select events then Select all events and click the Add events button at the bottom.
+8. You can then click Add endpoint.
+9. You can now reveal your Signing secret and copy it to your clipboard.
+10. Back in Heroku you need to add that to your config variables with the key STRIPE_WH_SECRET.
+- **PLEASE NOTE:** These Stripe variables need to match the variable names used in your settings.py file.
+If you have used different ones, please ensure they match in Heroku.